Home

 Conclusion

-The next logical step is to introduce some parallelisation in here.
+The next logical step is to introduce some parallelization here.
 Optimally, this should be done on the GPU.
-I might try to parallelise it a bit on CPU first, to see what kind of performance we can achieve there.
+I might try to parallelize it a bit on the CPU first, to see what kind of performance we can achieve there.